 Do Quail Need Sunlight?

 Quail are a type of poultry that is often overlooked.
-They are not as popular as chicken or turkey, but they can be just as delicious.
+They are not as popular as chicken or turkey, but they can be just as delicious and are prolific egg layers.
 Quail are also very versatile and can be used in a variety of dishes.
-One of the most important things to consider when raising quail, however, do quail need sunlight through the winter.
+One of the most important things to consider when raising quail, however, quail need sunlight through the winter.

 Do Quail Need Sunlight?

 Quail are a type of poultry that is gaining popularity among backyard chicken farmers.
 But quail have different needs than chickens, including how much sunlight they need.
-Let's discuss how much sunlight quail need and how to provide them with the right amount of sun exposure.
+It's crazy to think that a bird so much smaller than a chicken, needs more sunlight.

 While quail can tolerate cold weather better than some other poultry, they still need access to sunlight.
-Quail need at least 4 hours of sunlight each day in order to stay healthy.
+Quail need at least 4 hours of sunlight each day to stay healthy.

-But if you want them laying eggs, they need about 14 hours of sunlight.
+But if you want them to lay eggs, they need about 14 hours of sunlight.
 Here in Nova Scotia, around the middle of September, I notice that my birds' egg production starts to really slow down.
 This is when our days start to get shorter.

 Sunlight is important for quail just like chickens.
 It helps them produce vitamin D which is essential for calcium absorption, which is necessary for strong bones and good egg production.